This episode of Dear Gabby is deeply important to me. It’s about how to overcome addiction.

 Here are the steps you can take to replace an addictive habit with a spiritual practice.
 I’ve found this two-pronged method particularly helpful.

-Practice abstinence: First, take away the permission-giving thoughts that are fueling your addiction.
+First, take away the permission-giving thoughts that are fueling your addiction.
 When I quit drinking, I didn’t give myself permission to have one or two glasses of wine a week.
 I knew I couldn’t drink casually.
 This abstinence helped me tremendously in my recovery.

-Lean into a spiritual practice: When you no longer have permission to reach for your drug of choice, you’ll need to put a habit in place to replace drinking, texting, or whatever it is you’re addicted to.
+When you no longer have permission to reach for your drug of choice, you’ll need to put a habit in place to replace drinking, texting, or whatever it is you’re addicted to.
 When you feel the urge to turn to your vice, choose a spiritual practice instead.
 You may want to meditate, journal about all your frustration and fear (I call this practice Rage on the Page, and I explain it on Dear Gabby today), or take a walk.
 This will help you redirect your neural pathways and get to the root cause of the addiction.

 As you work to overcome addictive patterns, it might bring you relief to know that your addictions aren’t bad.
 Your addictive parts have been working hard to keep you from tapping into feelings that you aren’t ready to touch.